eoinkelly/notes/aws/iam/policies.md

                 "Principal" : { "AWS" : "*" }
                 "Principal": "*" // same as above
                 ```
         4. NotPrincipal
             * same syntax as `Principal`
             * lets you define exceptions to the policy defined in `Principal`
             * lets you do whitelisting (presumably you `NotPrincipal: *` and then `Principal` as required.
         5. Action
             * matches the explicitly listed actions
+            * There is mostly a 1:1 between actions and AWS API endpoints (there are some exceptions)
         6. NotAction
             * matches all actions except the explicitly listed actions
+            * A `NotAction` is not the same as a `Deny`.
+If you use `"NotAction": "iam:*` to give a user access to everything **except** IAM, a separate policy could still give them access to IAM.
+If you use a `Deny` effect instead (i.e. explicitly deny IAM rather than implicitly) then the `Deny` will win if another policy accidentaly gives them access to IAM
         7. Resource
             * statements much include either a Resource or NotResource statement
         8. NotResource